-You have just graduated as a neuroradiologist and you are ready to take your first job.
+You have just graduated as a neuroradiologist, and you are ready to take your first job.
 The job post said you would be performing 50 percent neuroradiology and no mammography while on a partnership track.
-You are excited as can be to not have to read any mammography!!!
+You are excited as can be not to have to read any mammography!!!

 Importance of the Bottom Line

 Your academic nuclear medicine position at a high-powered center of excellence is about to begin in a few days.
 Since it is a large academic center, you figure you will have lots of administrative time to pursue your research interests.
 I can’t wait!

 After a few days of working in your position, the institution issues rules regulating administrative time.
 If you cannot obtain a grant to support the institution, you will have very little administrative time.

 Don’t assume that a large academic institution does not care about how much money it earns.
 It needs radiologists to financially support the institution by reading films just as a private practice needs to perform procedures and interpret enough films to stay solvent.
 An academic institution does not mean lots of free time!!!

 You are about to begin your first private practice job, and they told you that they treat all employees and partners equally.
 So, you are very excited to start a career with an equal footing to everyone else.

 In your first week of work, a partner asks if you could help him out with reading some extra films because he and his wife want to go to a concert.
 You tell him that you had early dinner plans with your wife, but he continues to insist.
 You feel you have to stay to complete the work because he is an influential partner in the practice.
 Bottom line… Everyone is equal, but partners are often more equal than others!!!!